Joshuarox100/VRC-Inventory-Inventor/README.md

   <img width="80%" height="80%" src="Images/Preset/Items/Page.png">
 </p>

-Page Items can be used to access any other [Pages](#pages) in the Preset (excluding the one it's apart of).
+Page Items can be used to access any other [Pages](#pages) in the Preset (excluding the one it's contained within).
 An Item using this type will automatically use both the name and icon of the [Page](#pages) it directs to.

 #### Submenu
 <p align="center">